8 facts about lesbian mothers

 4. 50% choose a donor with an Extended Profile

 When you are searching for a donor at Cryos, it is possible to choose between a donor with a Basic or an Extended Sperm Donor Profile.
-The Basic Profile only contains information such as eye colour, hair colour, ethnicity and blood type whereas the Extended Profile contains a lot of additional personal information about the donor such as interests, education, baby pictures, voice recording and much more.
+The Basic Profile only contains information such as eye colour, hair colour, ethnicity and blood type whereas the Extended Profile contains a lot of additional personal information about the donor such as interests, education, baby pictures, voice recording, it is even possible to see pictures of the sperm donor as an adult.
 Approximately half of the lesbian couples who choose a donor with Cryos wants an Extended Donor Profile with much more information.